dnsimple/dnsimple-support/content/articles/differences-between-a-cname-alias-url.markdown

 These are the main differences:

-- The `A` record maps a name to one or more IP addresses, when the IP are known and stable.
+- The `A` record maps a name to one or more IP addresses when the IP are known and stable.
 - The `CNAME` record maps a name to another name.
 It should only be used when there are no other records on that name.
-- The `ALIAS` record maps a name to another name, but it can coexist with other records on that name.
+- The `ALIAS` record maps a name to another name, but can coexist with other records on that name.
 - The `URL` record redirects the name to the target name using the HTTP 301 status code.

 Important rules: